 HOWARD LUTZ KIRZ, M.D. ~ Class of 1960

-Howard Kirz, 65, of Bainbridge Island and Tucson, passed away suddenly of a heart attack on August 22, while bicycling with friends on Vashon Island.
+Howard Kirz, 65, of Bainbridge Island, Washington and Tucson, Arizona, passed away suddenly of a heart attack on August 22, 2008,while bicycling with friends on Vashon Island, Washington.

 As an ER physician Howard quickly learned, "You don't know if you're going to get tomorrow."
 For that reason he packed his days tightly with hiking, countless backpacking trips, the happy pursuit of salmon and steelhead fishing and, good wine.
 He always said, "We're too old to drink bad wine."